HOW TO ENTER - 16 AND OVER

 How do I send my work for the second round of judging?

 If shortlisted for the second round of judging, you may deliver the work yourself, use one of our recommended couriers or make other arrangements.
 Details of the couriers are here.

-You are required to send your work to us in a Smart Bag from Breen SmARTbags (discounts available to NOA artists) or something similar please.
+You are required to send your work to us in an Art Bag from ArtPakk or something similar please.

-Traditional wrapping methods give poor protection and are extremely time consuming, not only for you but also for NOA.
-We have 500 pieces of Art delivered which need careful unwrapping and then wrapping up again - some will repeat this cycle 5 times on a NOA Tour.
+Traditional wrapping methods give poor protection and are extremely time-consuming, not only for you but also for NOA.
+We have 100 pieces of Art delivered which need careful unwrapping and then wrapping up again - some will repeat this cycle 5 times on a NOA Tour.

 Also, think of the environment!
 Several clumsy materials are required (bubble wrap, corrugated cardboard, paper, tape and string) which cannot be reused.

 All work shortlisted for the second stage must be sent in its final form, e.g. framed, mounted, etc.